 It's the ultimate work-out, especially if you like climbing stairs.
 It certainly beats a couple of hours inside a boring gym!
 To reach the start of the Skyline Trail, climb 800 steps from the parking lot, past the Chimney (2,280 feet elevation) and on to Exclamation Point (2,480 feet elevation).
 From there, the Skyline Trail is mostly wooded with several uphill sections - but not overly strenuous.

 The trek to the trail has much to see.
 From the parking area, head to the Outcroppings Trail, a network of super scenic staircases with 500 steps up to the Chimney.
 Take your time and enjoy the views and amazing rock formations along the way.
-On your way up, take a short detour to squeeze through the Subway and climb Pulpit Rock (reopened in 2015).
+On your way up, take a short detour to squeeze through the Subway and climb Pulpit Rock.
 On your way back, take the more direct route via Vista Rock overlooking Lake Lure.

 Of course, a must stop is the top of Chimney Rock.
 After descending the steps from atop the Chimney, you'll immediately see the staircase for the Exclamation Point Trail.
 Along this trail, stop to see our favorite view of the 535-million-year-old Chimney from the Opera Box (pic above) and find the Devil's Head on the cliff.